The Origin of Spin-Alignment of Dark Matter Subhalos: DISCUSSION AND CONCLUSION

 \section{DISCUSSION AND CONCLUSION}

 In this study, we used the Shin-Uchuu cosmological $N$-body simulations to investigate the relationship between the distance from the center of the host halo and the spin direction of subhalos, focusing on subhalos surviving at $z=0$ and tracing their accretion history back to $z=2$.
 Statistically, the spin direction of subhalos exhibits an increasing tendency to align with that of their host halo as the distance to the host center decreases.
-This trend is driven by the observation that the orbital angular momentum of most subhalos aligns with the host halo's spin direction.
+This trend is driven by the fact that the orbital angular momentum of most subhalos aligns with the host halo's spin direction.
 As subhalos acquire spin in the same direction as their orbital angular momentum via tidal field, they consequently tend to align with the spin of the host halo.
 Therefore, if the orbital motion of a subhalo is misaligned with the rotation of the host halo, such as in retrograde or polar orbits, the subhalo's spin does not align with that of the host halo.

 These findings provide robust evidence that subhalos acquire their spin through tidal torques from their host halos.
-Regarding the temporal evolution, while a weak dependence on the accretion redshift ($z_{\rm acc}$) is statistically observed in the full sample, our results indicate that this is merely an apparent effect arising from differences in radial distribution.
-Because subhalos accreted at earlier epochs have typically sunk toward the host center due to dynamical friction, they are located in regions where alignment is naturally stronger.
-The fact that the $z_{\rm acc}$ dependence is no longer evident within individual radial bins demonstrates that the alignment strength is intrinsically linked to the distance from the host center.
-This confirms that radial position, rather than the time elapsed since accretion, acts as the primary driver governing subhalo spin alignment.
+Although a dependence on the accretion redshift ($z_{\rm acc}$) is statistically detected in the full radial range sample, our analysis indicates that this trend is closely linked to the radial distribution of subhalos.
+Subhalos accreted earlier have had more time to migrate inward and are therefore statistically expected to reside closer to the host halo center, naturally giving rise to a correlation between $z_{\rm acc}$ and $r/R_{\rm vir}$.
+Since these quantities are closely linked, it is difficult to disentangle the effects of accretion history from those of the current radial position.

+For high mass-ratio subhalos, a dependence on $z_{\rm acc}$ is observed when considering the full radial range.
+However, this dependence largely disappears when the analysis is performed within individual radial bins.
+This indicates that the apparent $z_{\rm acc}$ dependence is primarily driven by the radial distribution of subhalos.
+In contrast, for low mass-ratio subhalos, a residual dependence on $z_{\rm acc}$ remains in the inner regions.
+This suggests that not only the radial distance from the host halo center but also $z_{\rm acc}$ may contribute to the acquisition of subhalo spin.
+These results highlight the importance of further investigating the timescales of spin acquisition through tidal torquing.